 PechaKucha Nights are evenings of inspired thoughts captured in 6 minutes and 40 seconds.
 Presenters have the opportunity to show 20 images for 20 seconds each.
 Expect to hear from a number of speakers on a diverse number of topics on any one night.

-PechaKucha takes place in the Belmont Filmhouse once a month between September and December.
+PechaKucha takes place in the Belmont Filmhouse on 16 March, 18 April and 23 May.

 'Coffee and a Slice of Science'... in Inverness.